-2013 Billiken Angel Network Business Plan Competition
+2014 Billiken Angels Network Business Plan Competition

-2013 BAN Business Plan Competition
+2014 BAN Business Plan Competition

-3. All business plans must be submitted electronically (PDF or DOC format, we prefer having the financials in the business plan rather than in a separate file - here is how to "embed" excel files in Word documents according to eHow and Microsoft - if you need to change the page orientation to landscape to fit-in more columns, here is how in eHow and Microsoft).
+3. All business plans must be submitted electronically (PDF format ONLY with the financials in the business plan rather than in a separate file - here is how to "embed" excel files in Word documents according to eHow and Microsoft - if you need to change the page orientation to landscape to fit-in more columns, here is how in eHow and Microsoft).

-There is no required format for the business plans.
-Formats used in any class at SLU qualifies, as do formats used for local business plan competitions (Arch Grants, Olin Cup, Capital Innovators, STL Business Development Council, etc.).
-You must include contact information (email, phone) for all authors of the plan on the cover of the plan.
-Leaving out plan authors are grounds for automatic elimination and may be a violation of University ethics policy.
+4. There is no required format for the business plans.
+Formats used in any class at SLU qualifies, as do formats used for local business plan competitions (e.g. Olin Cup, Capital Innovators, iStart, etc.).
+However, to qualify for consideration, the plan must include full financials (cash flow, income statement, balance sheet) for a minimum of three years.

 Please contact Prof. Jerome Katz (email@example.com, 977-3864) with any questions.